 A decent agency has a good, user-friendly online portal.
 However, all portals are not created equal.
 The best portals have logic customized to the clients strategy and practices making the portal a valuable part of data analysis for the client’s own operation.
 Further, the best agencies add professional staffing to a robust online portal to help in making the best shipping decision or assist in solving problems while the load is in transit.
 Many agencies have acceptable online portals.
 Few agencies have great portals and a great service team.

-The Journey to Mastery.
+The Journey to Mastery

 For those who don’t use any kind of controls for their incoming freight, the best move is to skip the routing guide and find a good freight agency like Customodal to harness the power of big data to provide the best, most current pricing available.
-With no need for companies to hire additional internal staffing, inbound freight savings are immediate and long lasting, enabling companies to reduce costs and eliminate the self-inflicted cost of retail shipping.
-With added benefits like visibility of shipments in transit for better production planning and vendor performance metrics, a good shipping partner provides benefits far beyond savings.
+With no need for companies to hire additional internal staffing, inbound freight savings are immediate and long-lasting, enabling companies to reduce costs and eliminate the self-inflicted cost of retail shipping.
+With added benefits like the visibility of shipments in transit for better production planning and vendor performance metrics, a good shipping partner provides benefits far beyond savings.

 The Big Picture: What to Look For, a Vendor or a Partner?

-Besides strong online capabilities and a professional customer service team, the very best agencies have layers of expertise beginning with shipping assistance all the way up to full-blown consulting and strategic planning for both shipping, warehousing and the broader subject of supply chain.
+Besides strong online capabilities and a professional customer service team, the very best agencies have layers of expertise beginning with shipping assistance all the way up to full-blown consulting and strategic planning for both shipping, warehousing and the broader subject of the supply chain.

 By utilizing Customodal’s EXACT inbound program—a full-service, data-driven Inbound Freight model—companies enlist a long-term strategic partner that can grow with them and offer constructive strategies for intelligently managing supply chain needs as the company hits new growth stages.